Handling Detox Withdrawals

 Over time, the changes happening to your brain while using drugs and alcohol stick.
 This is what causes addiction.
 If you try to quit, your brain circuitry and chemistry will attempt to regulate the brain.
 As a result, you will experience difficult physical and psychological withdrawal symptoms.

 Withdrawal can be terribly uncomfortable, and in some cases, fatal.
 For example, Quitting Opiates or Alcohol Cold Turkey can cause life-threatening symptoms like respiratory distress or seizures.
 Some of the hardest drugs to quit are opioids, cocaine, methamphetamines, benzos, and alcohol.

 How Can I Make the Detox Process Easier?

-- Additional benefits.
-Being in a safe, supportive drug rehab in Phoenix aligns you with professional staff, a sober environment, around-the-clock care and safe medications.
+- Additional Benefits.
+Being in safe, supportive drug rehab in Phoenix aligns you with professional staff, a sober environment, around-the-clock care, and safe medications.
 Some even offer holistic therapies like acupuncture and massage therapy.

 Where Can I Find Medically Supervised Detox?

 Not all substance abuse treatment in Phoenix offers detox services, so it’s important to do your research.
 Inpatient treatment facilities tend to offer these services because they can provide a full continuum of care.
 Clients start with detox, then to counseling, and then aftercare.
 This is a great option if you have a severe addiction that requires intense treatment.

 Outpatient rehabs in Phoenix, on the other hand, tend not to have detox services.
 They focus on providing care on an outpatient basis, and they expect clients to be sober at intake.
 However, some outpatient rehabs have other options to help their clients make it through the withdrawal process.
 For example – the Bridge Device.

 The Bridge Device